Mastering Adobe Lightroom and Photoshop: From Beginner to Advanced

 Use of Photoshop layers, Smart Objects, and layer masks

 File formats, size, resolution, and output to print or web

 Learn which tools you need among the array of Adobe programs: Lightroom CC, Lightroom Classic, Adobe Camera Raw, Adobe Bridge, and Photoshop.
 Leave with a working understanding of Adobe powerful image management and processing tools.

-Class is taught on iMac computers mostly with training files provided by the instructor.
-Please bring several of your own images that you may want to work with.
+Class is taught with training files provided by the instructor.

 No prior experience with Lightroom or Photoshop is necessary.